 The board of Interchange is comprised of a group of committed individuals selected for their extensive business and governance experience to lead the organisation during this momentous period of change in the disability services sector.

-Angie Paskevicius – chairperson
+Angie Paskevicius – Board Member

 Angie’s career spans over 30 years as a health practitioner, business owner, policy advisor, senior executive, executive coach and board member in the hospitality, health, education, disability and community service industries.
 She has held positions in the government, not-for-profit and private sectors in Tasmania and Western Australia.